EasyEngine/docs/handbook/request-cycle.md

 2. nginx-proxy forwards the request to site's nginx container on port 80.
 3. The site's nginx then forwards the request to redis.
 4. If the request is cached, then redis forwards cached response to site's nginx.
+5. If the request is not cached, the site's nginx forwards the request to PHP.
+6. PHP process request and forwards the response to site's nginx which stores the response in cache.
-5. The site's nginx forwards the response to nginx-proxy.
+7. The site's nginx forwards the response to nginx-proxy.
-6. nginx-proxy forwards the response to user.
+8. nginx-proxy forwards the response to user.